 Rat audits software distributions, with a special interest in headers.
 If this isn't quite what you're looking for then take a look at the other products developed by Apache Creadur™, including Apache Whisker™ which audits and generates legal (for example LICENSE) documents for complex software distributions.

 java -jar apache-rat-0.13-SNAPSHOT.jar --help

 This will output a help message detailing the command line options available to you.

-Rat can be used to automatically add licence headers to files that do not currently have them.
+Rat can be used to automatically add license headers to files that do not currently have them.
 Only files that are not excluded by the Rat configurations will be affected.

-To add licence headers use a command such as:
+To add license headers use a command such as:

-This command will add the licence header directly to the source files.
+This command will add the license header directly to the source files.
 If you prefer to see which files will be changed and how then remove the "--force" option.

 It is common to use the Rat with the Maven or Ant plugins and specify a series of files to exclude (such as a README or version control files).
 If you are using the Rat application instead of a plugin you can specify a series of regex excludes in a file and specify that with the -E option.